-The National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management (previously the Coastal Services Center, CSC and the Office of Ocean and Coastal Resource Management which merged in 2014) in their Coastal Change Analysis Program (C-CAP) has created a series of land cover datasets approximately every five years from 1996 to 2010 (1996, 2001, 2006, 2010) for all coastal watersheds.
+The National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management (previously the Coastal Services Center, CSC and the Office of Ocean and Coastal Resource Management which merged in 2014) in their Coastal Change Analysis Program (C-CAP) has created a

+FIGURE 5-2 Proportion of major land cover types in the Brandywine-Christina watershed, 2010.
+(NOAA C-CAP) series of land cover datasets approximately every five years from 1996 to 2010 (1996, 2001, 2006, 2010) for all coastal watersheds.
 These layers are based on satellite imagery, and are consistent across time periods and state boundaries.
 As such they provide a source of consistent data across jurisdictions in the Basin for determining both existing land cover and trends over time.